sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ## Scalable Vector Graphics

 Map fonts like those in the previous example are easy to use and visually effective, but only a few map fonts exist, and they definitely don't cover all the conceivable geographic regions.
 For visualizations of other regions, we'll have to find a different technique.
 Maps, of course, are ultimately images, and web browsers can display many different image formats.
-One format in particular, however, is especially well suited for interactive visualizations.
-That format is _Scalable Vector Graphics,_ or SVG.
-As we'll see in this example, JavaScript code (as well as CSS styles) can easily and naturally interact with SVG images
+One format in particular, called _Scalable Vector Graphics,_ or SVG, is especially well suited for interactive visualizations.
+That's because, as we'll see in this example, JavaScript code (as well as CSS styles) can easily and naturally interact with SVG images.

-As an additional note, although our example is a map, the techniques in this section work aren't limited to maps.
+Although our example for this section deals with a map, the techniques here are by no means limited to maps.
 Whenever you have a diagram or illustration in SVG format, you can manipulate it directly on a web page.

 > There is one important consideration for using SVG: only modern web browsers support it.
 More specifically, Internet Explorer version 8 (and earlier) cannot display SVG images.
 If a significant number of your users are still using such older browsers, you might want to consider other alternatives.